Nutrition and cognition: Vitamin B12

-Vitamin A deficiency and impaired memory
+Vitamin A deficiency

 Vitamin A is an essential nutrient for mammals which takes form in either retinol or the provitamin beta-Carotene.
 It helps regulation of cell division, cell function, genetic regulation, helps enhance the immune system, and is required for brain function, chemical balance, growth and development of the central nervous system and vision.

-Iron deficiency and cognition
+Iron deficiency

 Oxygen transportation, DNA synthesis, myelin synthesis, oxidative phosphorylation, and neurotransmitter synthesis and metabolism are all biological processes that require iron; however, an iron imbalance can result in neurotoxicity causing oxidation and modification of lipids, proteins, carbohydrates, and DNA.
 Hypoxic conditions in severely anemic individuals may cause brain damage resulting in cognitive impairment.
 When iron levels in the brain are disrupted neurophysiological mechanisms and cognition are affected, potentially resulting in long-term behavioral changes and may affect attention span, intelligence, sensory perception functions, mood, and behavior.
 Neuropathies such as ADHD, autism, depression, anxiety, schizophrenia, and bipolar disorder are seen in iron deficient individuals.
-However, excessive iron accumulation can be seen in neurodegenerative diseases including Alzheimer’s and Huntington’s disease.
+However, excessive iron accumulation can be seen in neurodegenerative diseases including Alzheimer's and Huntington's disease.
 Iron is needed to develop the central nervous system (CNS), endocrine system, autoimmune system, and brain.
 Iron is involved with the development and functioning of different neurotransmitter systems and large iron quantities are required for the myelination of white brain matter.
 Abnormal myelination of white matter due to iron deficiency during development may be related to the onset of psychological disorders in adolescents.
 Decreased iron concentration results in a reduction of neurotransmitter levels, in turn leading to poor myelination and delayed neuromaturation.

-Aging and cognitive disease

-Foods that are rich in omega-3 fatty acids have been shown to decrease risk of getting Alzheimer's disease.

-Omega-3 fatty acids

-Omega-3 fatty acids, primarily docosahexaenoic acid (DHA), which is the most prevalent omega-3 fatty acid found in neurons, have been studied extensively for use in possible prevention and therapy of Alzheimer's disease.
-Some studies (cross-sectional) suggest that reduced intake or low brain levels of DHA are associated with earlier development of cognitive deficits or development of dementia, including Alzheimer's disease.
-Several clinical trials suggest that omega-3 fatty acid supplementation does not have significant effects in the treatment of Alzheimer's disease—which in turn may suggest that the protective benefits of omega-3 fatty acid supplementation could depend on the scope of the disease and other confounding factors.
-A diet that is rich in antioxidants will also help get rid of free radicals in the body, which could be a cause for Alzheimer's.
-The buildup of Beta Amyloid plaques, a marker highly associated with Alzheimer's disease, generates cell damaging free radicals.
-Therefore, the role of antioxidants as protectants against Alzheimer's disease has become a hot topic of study.
-Simple dietary modification, towards fewer highly processed carbohydrates and relatively more fats ad cholesterol, is likely a protective measure against Alzheimer's disease.